 Those Michelin stars are notoriously hard to come by, however, which is why this guide also details a great range of Michelin recommended restaurants.
 These offer the chance to enjoy superb food close enough to Michelin standard to be endorsed by the famous guide.
 Where these are concerned, our advice is to get in while you can.
 By your next stay in the Cotswolds, a coveted star award could mean longer waiting lists for such a sublime dining experience.

 Cotswolds restaurants with Michelin Stars

 The Dining Room, Easton Grey, Malmesbury, SN16 0RB

 Of all Michelin restaurants in the Cotswolds, The Dining Room’s location is breathtaking – a classic English country house with a star-spangled eatery.
-This place quite rightly boasts two Michelin stars, plus a green star for sticking to sustainable produce.
+This place quite rightly boasts a Michelin star, plus a green star for sticking to sustainable produce.